Our team

 What happens next?

 Once a request for access is accepted, letters will be sent to both settings and parents informing them of the decision made.
-All children and young people will be allocated an advisory teacher who will make contact with the school within 3 working weeks (term time only) to discuss next steps.
-This will normally be undertaken within 3 working weeks (term time only).
+All children and young people will be allocated an advisory teacher who will make contact with the school within 3 working weeks (term time only) to arrange an initial visit.

 Initial visit

-The initial visit will consist of a specialist assessment of need and observation of the child or young person.
-If the CYP is in an educational setting a discussion with the class teacher, support staff and SENCO will be needed to look at appropriate strategies and interventions.
+The initial visit may consist of specialist assessments to identity need.
+If the CYP is in an educational setting, a discussion with the class teacher, support staff and SENCO will be needed to look at appropriate outcomes and provision.

-A written report will be provided within 10 working days of the initial assessment visit.
-This report will describe the diagnosis, assessment results, provision and training needs in a way that can be clearly understood by parents and professionals involved.
+A written report will be provided within 10 working days of the initial visit.
+This report will describe the diagnosis, assessment results, outline appropriate outcomes and provision in a way that can be clearly understood by parents and professionals involved.

 Next steps

-Appropriate outcomes and provision, using national and local specialist sensory curriculums, that run alongside school based curriculums, will be provided for schools to use to ensure CYP can access the curriculum and be successfully included alongside their peers.
+Appropriate outcomes and provision, using specialist sensory curriculums, that run alongside school based curriculums, will be provided for schools to use to ensure CYP can access the curriculum and be successfully included alongside their peers.

 Useful links